 Rama is usually blue-skinned, dressed in yellow or orange robes and holds a bow and arrow.
 In many illustrations, he is seen together with Sita and his faithful follower, Hanuman.

-When “Haré Rāma” or “Jaya Rām” is chanted in yogic traditions, what is praised and called into existence within ourselves is the righteousness and divine character that Rama is admired for.
+When “Haré Rāma” or “Jaya Rām” is chanted in yogic traditions, what is praised and called into existence within ourselves is the unwavering adherence to right living.